nhachem/stitchr/README.md

     ```
     This will deploy the jars that are under `$STITCHR_ROOT/jars` into the local maven; Usually to add support for closed source jdbc drivers.

-    This step is needed once on a new build environment.
+    This step is needed once for a new build environment.

-    Then to build the stitchr jar
+    Then to build the Stitchr jar
    ```
    cd $STITCHR_ROOT
    mvn package -DskipTests